 The story texts going with the illustrations were translated by native speakers, in consultation with ABC.
 The translations are as close as possible to the original Bible texts in modern language.
 In collaboration with the Netherlands Bible Society, which has the author’s rights for the original texts of the series, the booklets were printed and distributed.
 Mrs Cath. de Stigter-Janse was the moving force behind the work of ABC until the year 2011.
 Her husband, children and a number of volunteers helped her both financially and practically.
 The Netherlands Reformed Church in Wageningen gave financial support.
 When she was no longer able to continue the work due to health reasons, family members took over.
 In December 2017 she passed away.
 Payments from delivered materials and donations – largely from previous years – made the work financially possible.

-In 2014 governance of ABC was taken over by a new board, still holding the original aim of the foundation.
-It is the intention to pursue the work in a revised form with help of a large network of relations.
+In 2014 governance of ABC was taken over by a new board.
+The original aim of the foundation is given a revised form, with help of a large network of relations.